 The first week of school is a great time to work on setting goals as individuals and as a class.
 This free activity allows students to set intentional goals for the year, and think about how they will achieve them.

 There are so many extensions you can do with this first week of school activity as well!
 Grab the free template, and lesson ideas, here.

 If you’re a fan of the simplest of simple first week of school activities – this is for you.
 It has been around for years – but it’s still one your students will love!
 Basically, you have your students hold up ten fingers.
 You read off statements like, “Put a finger down if you are an only child” if something is true for them, they put a finger down.
 Continue reading statements until only one student is left – and they’re the winner!

 You can play over and over again with different questions – silly or serious!
 I like to have my students come up with statements of their own as well.
 This one is perfect to throw into your lesson plans when you have an awkward 10 minutes left at the end of class.

-Looking for more upper elementary lesson plans and activities?
-Find more blog posts here!
+Looking for more upper elementary back to school lesson plans and activities?
+Click here!

 This post contains affiliate links, meaning I get a small commission if you purchase through my link, at no extra cost to you!